asyncapi/website/pages/docs/tutorials/streetlights.md

 In this tutorial, you get started with actual code and a sample real-world use case.
 Let's pretend you have a company called Smarty Lighting and you install smart-city streetlight lighting systems.
 This is a use case of Internet of things (IoT).

-We are going to use Node.js and Mosquitto as the message broker to build a Smartylighting Streetlights API which allows you to manage city lights remotely.
+You're going to use Node.js and Mosquitto as the message broker to build a Smartylighting Streetlights API, that allows you to manage city lights remotely.

 You want to build a system that can turn streetlights on and off based on their environmental conditions: